-Any writer who wants to publish their work — whether it is fiction or nonfiction — should develop a Book Business Plan (Proposal) for each manuscript.
-Book publishers require authors to submit a proposal that introduces the work to the Acquisitions Editor together with three random chapters, list of chapter headings and brief outline of each chapter, a synopsis and an author bio for review.
+Any writer who wants to publish their work — whether it is fiction or nonfiction — should develop a Book Business Plan — for each manuscript.
+Some publishers require authors to submit a proposal that introduces the work to the acquisitions editor.
+A summary of the business plan data, cover letter, three random chapters, chapter headings and brief outline of what each chapter is about, a synopsis of the story and an author bio.
 An acquisitions editor and select editorial personnel determine whether the manuscript fits the publishing firms’ book list profile and if it is a viable business proposition.
+Click on the image for more information.

 The book proposal, prepared by the author, facilitates the publishers’ decision-making process.
-Writing a Book Business Plan allows the author to think about how to go about creating a framework to write the manuscript, choose a title, decide on the number of chapters, which topics require research, whether to approach a commercial publisher or publish independently, how to identify the right publisher, what self-publishing involves, costs, revisions and new editions, film rights, how to pinpoint your specific readership and what quantitative and qualitative benefits this target audience seeks, and how you intend marketing your book (pre-publicity, launch, and what you intend to do once the book is successful).
+Writing a Book Business Plan allows the author to think about how to go about creating a framework to write the manuscript, choose a title, decide on the number of chapters, which topics require research, whether to approach a commercial publisher or publish independently, how to identify the right publisher, what self-publishing involves, costs, revisions and new editions, film rights, how to pinpoint your specific readership and what quantitative and qualitative benefits this target audience seeks, and how the author intends marketing the book (pre-publicity, launch, book-signing, and what to do once the book is successful).

 When do you start writing your Book Business Plan?